Arcadia-Science/2024-chlamy-mutant-motility-pub/README.md

 ### Description of the folder structure

 This repository is organized into the following top-level directories.
 - **data**: CSV files containing cell trajectories as well as summary CSV files of computed motility metrics.
+There are two datasets of cell trajectories from two rounds of imaging: 2 hours post-treatment and 18 hours post-treatment.
+For each dataset there is also a CSV file of summary motility metrics.
+Finally, this folder also contains a list of experimental parameters related to the sample preparation, `experimental_parameters.json`.
 - **envs**: contains a conda environment file that lists the packages and dependencies used for creating the conda environment.
 - **notebooks**: a collection of Jupyter notebooks for analyzing motility data.
 - **src/scripts**: a Python script for computing summary motility statistics from cell trajectories.